greg-js/arch-wiki-md-repo/wiki/_content/Pro Audio.md

 #### FireWire

 **Note:** Nothing much is needed to be done as most things have been automated, especially with the introduction of the [new FireWire stack](https://ieee1394.wiki.kernel.org/articles/j/u/j/Juju_Migration_e8a6.html), deprecation of HAL and more focus on [udev](/index.php/Udev "Udev").
 You should not need to edit device permissions, but if you suspect that your device may not be working due to such issues, see `/lib/udev/rules.d/60-ffado.rules` and if needed, create and put your changes into `/etc/udev/rules.d/60-ffado.rules`.
-Most often than not, your device will work with the [libffado-svn](https://aur.archlinux.org/packages/libffado-svn/)<sup><small>AUR</small></sup><sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): archived in [aur-mirror](http://pkgbuild.com/git/aur-mirror.git/tree/libffado-svn)]</sup> development version of the driver.
+Most often than not, your device will work with the [libffado-svn](https://aur.archlinux.org/packages/libffado-svn/) development version of the driver.

 JACK(2) is built against FFADO, you only need to install it with the [libffado](https://www.archlinux.org/packages/?name=libffado) package.